Tell Congress: The Death Penalty is Wrong

 The United States Congress

-Responding to ongoing mass shootings, in late August the Trump Administration announced it will push for expedited executions for mass shooters who happen to survive their terror attacks.
+Additionally, responding to ongoing mass shootings, the Trump Administration announced last year that it will push for expedited executions for mass shooters who happen to survive their terror attacks.

 The United States Congress